phsamuel/scobep_sr/README.md

 }
 ~~~~

 The code is for research purpose and is provided as is.
 The code is in reseach state (quite a bit messy).
-Unfortunately, Nafise and Amin left for a job at HP right after and didn't have chance to tidy up the code.
+Unfortunately, Nafise and Amin left for jobs at HP right after graduation and didn't have chance to tidy up the code.
 And we don't have any students to continue the work for the moment.